informatics-isi-edu/hatrac/docs/INTERNALS.md

 described above:

-1. A new version record is created under the new/preferred name with its `name` and `version` aux fields set to refer to the existing backend storage content addressed by the old/legacy name in use when it was actually stored.
+1. A new version record is created under the new/preferred name with its `hname`, `hversion`, and `version` aux fields set to refer to the existing backend storage content addressed by the old/legacy name in use when it was actually stored.

 2. The old version record has its `rename_to` aux field set to point to the new/preferred version record.